MileHacker Logo

 Geographical Context

 The city's the landscape is generally flat, especially in the newer eastern districts and near the river.
 The historic center, the Ecusson, sits on a slight rise, giving it a commanding position over the surrounding areas.
-This elevation, along with the city's strategic placement on ancient trade routes, helped it grow into an important center.
+This elevation, along with the metropolis's strategic placement on ancient trade routes, helped it grow into an important center.

 Montpellier's Historical Significance